make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [larduino](https://github.com/larduino) for assisting with support for EG4 solar heat pump.
 - [simotomaton](https://github.com/simotomaton) for assisting with support for Arlec 160 ball lights.
 - [jpbede](https://github.com/jpbede) for contributing support for Poolex Mag FI pool heat pump.
+- [kane-tix](https://github.com/kane-tix) for assisting with support for ADPOW EV charger.